 Watford came into the clash with Wolves having lost just one of their four matches under the management of Nigel Pearson, the defeat coming away to Liverpool.

 The Hornets ruthlessly punished Manchester United to beat them 2-0 before drawing to Sheffield United and most recently sweeping aside Aston Villa.
-As a result, t
+As a result, the boss will have been desperate to see his side pick up a result to continue to build momentum.

 They began brightly and after soaking up some sustained pressure from the away side, they quickly punished their opponents for a defensive mistake, with Sarr rushing onto the loose ball before playing in Deulofeu, who calmly curled home.